 All bicycles manufactured by our company are classified into categories.
 Your bicycle's category is entered by your dealer end of this Owner's Manual.
+(Last dealer end of this Owner's Manual.
 (Last Page).
 You can find a detailed explanation of bicycle category on pages 10-12.
 Please note also the corresponding chapter 4.